fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ![Releases](../../images/11/18-new.png)

-And if needed, you can navigate to the view of a single tag that shows eg. what is the GitHub commit corresponding to the tag.
+If needed, you can navigate to the view of a single tag that shows eg. what is the GitHub commit corresponding to the tag.

 #### 11.16 Skipping a commit for tagging and deployment

-In general the more often you deploy the main branch to production, the better.
-However, there might be some valid reasons sometimes to skip a particular commit or a merged pull request to becoming tagged and released to production.
+In general, the more often you deploy the main branch to production, the better.
+However, there might be some valid reasons sometimes to skip a particular commit or a merged pull request to become tagged and released to production.

 Modify your setup so that if a commit message in a pull request contains _#skip_, the merge will not be deployed to production and it is not tagged with a version number.